Advertiser Disclosure

 It is one of the student aid programs that the Canada Revenue Agency distributes on behalf of the federal government and provincial/territorial governments.

-How Does Canada GSL Work?
+How The Canada GSL Works

 The Canada GSL program is free to apply for, but there is no guarantee of funding.
 It all depends on certain factors, such as the program, course load, and needs of each student.